 There are exceptions in these cases.
 According to Statute 169A.35 subdivision 6, passengers in a bus that is operated by a motor carrier of passengers, a commercial vehicle that is operated as a bicycle with five or more passengers providing pedal power, a limousine service, or beverages in the trunk or compartment not occupied by passengers and the driver will not be in violation of the Open Bottle Law.
 A glove compartment or other compartment that is in the area occupied by the driver and passengers will still result in a charge if the beverages are kept in those areas.

-Contact A Minnesota DWI Attorney
+Contact Minnesota DWI Attorney F. T. Sessoms:

 If you have been charged with having an open bottle or container containing an alcoholic beverage, it is your right to challenge the charges against you.
-Minnesota DWI Attorney F.T.
+MN DWI Attorney F.T.
 Sessoms can help you fight these charges!
 Call today at 612-344-1505 to learn about your options.